Loving our kids unconditionally is not necessarily the same as doing unconditional parenting!

 That is unconditional parenting: Accepting your kids 100% - unconditionally - no matter what!

-To borrow a term from humanist therapy, unconditional parenting is looking at your kids with an unconditional positive regard:
+To borrow a term from humanist therapy, parenting unconditionally is looking at your kids with an unconditional positive regard:

 You accept your kids as the persons they are, not for what they do, their achievements!